Pair-Dependent Drift of Kerr Neighboring-Overtone Gap Minima

 \textbf{C. Restricted representative validation.}

-We now ask how far this picture extends beyond the two mainline pairs.
-We therefore examine a small but deliberately chosen representative set of additional neighboring-pair cases.
-The goal is modest.
-We do not claim a family-wide law.
-We only test whether the same minimum-setting / dominant-zero-crossing picture transfers across a restricted but nontrivial set.
+To probe how far the picture extends beyond the mainline pairs, a small, deliberately chosen set of additional neighboring-pair cases is examined---without claiming a family-wide law, only whether the minimum-setting and dominant-zero-crossing description transfers in a restricted but nontrivial class.